-This was a chance for teens to make new friends from other parishes, or just go “ham,” as 16-year-old Jayda Lochner said.
+It was a chance for teens to make new friends from other parishes.

-Lochner and Herrera’s friend, 15-year-old Marissa Ott, invited them both to Frassati Fest after she attended last year’s event.
+Herrera’s friend, 15-year-old Marissa Ott, invited her to Frassati Fest after she attended last year’s event.
 She said she really enjoyed it and was looking forward to “the whole experience.”

 Growing in faith